 One downside of living in Thomaston, however, is that residents on average have to contend with a long commute, spending on average 32.86 minutes every day commuting to work.

-The education level of Thomaston citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.85% of adults 25 and older in Thomaston have a college degree.
+The percentage of adults in Thomaston who are college-educated is close to the national average for all communities of 21.84%: 17.85% of the adults in Thomaston have a bachelor's degree or advanced degree.

 The per capita income in Thomaston in 2022 was $30,833, which is upper middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $123,332 for a family of four.
 However, Thomaston contains both very wealthy and poor people as well.
 Thomaston also has one of the higher rates of people living in poverty in the nation, with 30.64% of its population below the federal poverty line.